thalysguimaraes/jarvis-bot/README.md

 This project uses third-party services and APIs:

-- **WhatsApp**: Uses Baileys library for WhatsApp Web access
+- **Z-API**: For WhatsApp Business API access
 - **OpenAI**: For voice transcription services
 - **Market APIs**: For real-time financial data
 - **Todoist**: For task management integration

 **Not affiliated with**: WhatsApp Inc., Meta Platforms, OpenAI, Todoist, or any mentioned services.

 Use at your own risk.
-Ensure compliance with WhatsApp Terms of Service.
+Ensure compliance with WhatsApp Business API Terms of Service.

 ## 📜 License